Here we provide a list of E&D relevant resources currently available via the School of Biology and University Human Resources.

 We are committed to a zero-tolerance approach to bullying, harassment, discrimination or victimisation of any kind.
 Bullying is defined as “offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient”.
 Harassment as defined in the Equality Act 2010 as “unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual”.

-Staff resources include the staff dignity and respect at work policy, definitions, and sources of support.
-The University has compiled a links to policy and resources available for students being bullied or harassed.
+Staff should refer to the University staff dignity and respect at work policy.
+Students should refer to the webpage that the University has compiled on policy and resources available for those being bullied or harassed.

 The University hosts a website for Equality, Diversity and Inclusion with links to resources (such as the Early career women network and Staff LGBTIQ+ network) and events.
 The university has several awards for diversity recognition.
 At the school level, schools are encouraged to gain Athena SWAN awards for gender equality.